 At commencement you wear your square-shaped mortarboards.
 My hope is that from time to time you will let your minds be bold, and wear sombreros.” ~Paul Freund

-Like most moms, I spent years lecturing my kid on the importance of working hard, eating healthy meals, writing thank-you notes, and ironing his dress shirts.
+Like most moms, I spent years lecturing my child on the importance of working hard, eating healthy meals, writing thank-you notes, and ironing his dress shirts.
 But I neglected to impart other words of wisdom along the way.
-That’s why I wrote the following list of graduation “survival tips” and shared them in my local newspaper column before my son left home for college in 2004.
+That’s why I wrote the following list of graduation “survival tips” and shared them in my local newspaper column before my son left home for college.
 Big congrats to all the new graduates this season!

 “A Survival Guide for Grads”

 *Relationships, like cars, need regular upkeep or they won’t keep running.
 Maintain the good friendships you’ve made as surely as you forge new ones.
 Treat old friends with as much respect as you’d treat anyone else you hope to impress.